talha5978/ecommerce-rr7-supabase/README.md

 ## Deployment

 This project is configured for deployment on Render, Railway, or any Docker-based platform using the provided Dockerfile.
-Moreover guide is coming soon
+Currently the front-panel is deployed on render web service.
+Here is the path that you may follow to deploy a web service of this app to production.

+1. **Name:** my-ecom-app (or anything)
+2. **Environment:** Docker
+3. **Environment:** Singapore (or any other)
+4. **Dockerfile Path:** front-panel/Dockerfile
+5. **Environment Variables:** Add these from .env
+6. **Secret Variable File:** Name set to .env file and copy paste .env content

 <u><i>Developed by Talha<i><u>